You’ve got questions? We’ve got

 “Do I look fat in this dress?”…yeah, you’re probably not going to get a straight answer to a loaded question like that.
 If you hire an SEO company to do the audit, they may dial up the negativity and then pitch you on ongoing SEO services.
 If you ask your existing SEO team to do the audit, they may gloss over or otherwise neglect to mention things that might make them look bad.
 Worst case scenario, your SEO agency and/or your in-house team may lack the skill necessary to spot a major issue.
 Yes, it’s cynical, but we’ve encountered this WAY too often.
 We don’t offer ongoing SEO services, and that makes us a totally unbiased 3rd party.

-Our team has done SEO work for hundreds of sites, and has audited sites ranging from 50 pages to 100 million + pages.
+Our team has done SEO work for hundreds of sites, and has audited sites ranging from 1 page to 2 billion + pages.
 We also use a variety of specialized processes and tools in our audits and strategy creation, and we’re confident we can handle anything you send our way.

 Nope, they’re two very different beasts.
 An audit is designed to identify what has been done previously and what is currently wrong.
 A strategy is designed to guide your actions going forward, whether you’ve done SEO before or not.
 Because creating a strategy has some research overlap with our audit process, we offer strategies at a reduced rate when done in conjunction with an audit.

 We’ve seen audits floating around ranging from $500 to $50,000+, but $2,000 to $20,000 seems to be the most common range for higher quality audits (you do want a high-quality audit, right?)
 Based on the quality of our audits and the time and expertise it takes to prepare them, we believe that our range of $2,500 to $20,000 is very fair.
 Companies like Walk Score, Invision, Microsoft, HTC, and hundreds of others seem to agree.